libreninja/libreninja.github.io/_posts/2016-03-13-welcome-to-jekyll.markdown

 difference of s1 and s2: set{ 1, 3, 5 }
 {% endhighlight %}

-That works but there is another just-in-time transpiling mode.
-We can require 'babel-register' before including any source written in ES6.
-After node imports 'babel-register', we can use modules that use import and export.
-Here is a new bootstrap file to set things up.
+That works fine, but there is another just-in-time transpiling mode.
+Simply require the 'babel-register' package before including any ES6 syntax.
+After that, we can use our ecma-futuristic modules with import and export syntax.
+Here is a new bootstrap file to set it all up.

 {% highlight javascript %}
 /* file: bootstrap.js */